neelamraikwar9/myBookLoversShop/README.md

 # BookReaders

-A Books app where you can view books by different Filters, a search bar, Add to Cart/Go to Cart, Add to Wishlist and Go to Wishlist and Detail pages of all Books.
+A Books app where you can view books by different filters, a search bar, Add to cart/Go to cart, Add to wishlist and Go to wishlist and Detail Pages of all Books.

 Build with React Frontend, Express/Node backend, MongoDB database, Express and React Router.